 - Open Work Permit: this doesn’t restrict you to working with a particular employer.
 You can work in any organization except those that have failed to comply with the rules governing a work permit or offer services such as, escort, striptease, erotic massage or dances.

-Full-time students in post-secondary institutions of learning in Canada, can work on campus without needing a Work Permit.
-To be eligible for a Work Permit, you need to meet the minimum requirements which include:
+Full-time students in post-secondary institutions of learning in Canada can work on campus without needing a Work Permit.
+To be eligible for a Work Permit, you need to meet the minimum requirements, which include:

-- Prove that you will leave the country once your work permit expires
+- Prove that you will leave the country once your work permit expires.

-- Provide documents to show that you can enter Canada if you are applying from outside
+- Provide documents to show that you can enter Canada if you are applying from outside.

 The Work Permit is temporary, and you may extend it while in Canada if needed.
 There are many options available for obtaining a Work Permit.
-Fill in our Free Assessment Application Form to know where you may fall or contact a specialist from our team.
+Fill out our Free Assessment Application Form to know where you may fall or contact a specialist from our team.